 Khao Yai is a fantastic park and deserves to be better known.
 It's one of the best places to watch animals in the wild in Thailand and to explore the plants hidden within the tangled trees.
 There are four waterfalls in the park, but the two that are best known are the Heo Narok and the 80 metre tall Heo Suwat, the latter of which made its debut in the film 'The Beach'.
 The majority of the land here is covered in evergreen forests and grasslands and is home to over 3,000 species of plants, around 320 species of birds and 67 species of mammals.
 The most noteworthy include the Asiatic black bear, Asian elephant, guar, Indian sambar deer, Indian muntjac, and the dhole.

-Because of the size and diversity of terrain, Khao Yai National Park offers many amenities and attractions.
-For those that love hiking, the park has many different hiking paths of types, difficulties, and lengths; however, those unfamiliar with the terrain are encouraged to hire a guide for longer and more difficult hiking excursions.
-You can also rent bicycles and bike around the park as well as motorbikes and cars.
-Kayaking is an option as well.
-There are four spectacular waterfalls, some of which you can swim in.
-And there are many wildlife tours available that will allow you to see the best of the flora and fauna in Khao Yai National Park.
+Because of its size and diversity of terrain, Khao Yai offers many attractions.
+For those that love hiking, you can set off on all types of hiking paths ranging in difficulty and length.
+However, those unfamiliar with the terrain are encouraged to hire a guide for longer and more strenuous hiking excursions.
+You can also rent bicycles and peddle around the park as motorbikes and kayaks.
+We can provide a range of wildlife tours that will allow you to see the best of the flora, fauna and natural beauty.

 Interestingly, Khao Yai is also becoming known for its nascent wine industry.
-Tours of the 'new latitude’ winery’s can be organised and are a good fun, if surreal experience.
+Tours of the 'new latitude' wineries can be organised and are a fun, if surreal, experience.